akalenuk/continuous_bitmap/README.md

 # continuous_bitmap
-Makes a continous function out of a bitmap
+Makes a continuous function out of a bitmap.